 6. Epsom salt

 Severe cases of athlete’s foot often cause skin sores and extreme drying/flaking.
-Although plain salt is effective, using special Epson salt will increase antifungal affects.
+Although plain salt is effective, using special Epson salt will increase antifungal effects.
 Epsom salt is packed with high levels of magnesium and sulfate, which effectively minimize inflammation, infection, and remove body toxins.
 Furthermore, Epsom salt has been proven to be absorbed faster by the skin compared to ordinary salt.

 Mix 2 to 3 teaspoons of Epsom salt with a bucket of warm water.
 Soak the affected area for about an hour.
 Repeat 2 to 3 times daily preferably after a shower.
 For added antifungal powder, you can add 3 teaspoons of baking soda in the soak.
 When symptoms disappear, do this treatment just once a day.